-The ongoing COVID-19 pandemic has increased the estimation uncertainty in the preparation of these Financial Statements.
+The on going Covid -19 pandemic and current Economic situation have been increased the estimation uncertainty in the preparation of these Financial Statements.
 The estimation uncertainty is associated with:

 The extent and duration of the expected economic downturn (and forecasts for key economic factors including GDP and inflation).
 This includes the disruption to capital markets, deteriorating credit, liquidity concerns, impact of unemployment and decline in consumer discretionary spending.